mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/StructureDefinition-us-cbs-hospitalization-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US CBS Patient profile:
+The following are example usage scenarios for the US CBS Hospitalization profile:

 -   Capture an event of hospitalization related to a reportable condition of interest.